-7. A person is guilty of an offence if, not being a person either engaged in Her Majesty's service or having lawful authority to do so-
+7. It is an offence for a person, not being a person either engaged in Her Majesty's service or having lawful authority to do so, to-

-- (a) goes on board any aircraft without the consent of the pilot in charge or an aerodrome security officer; or - (b) remains on board any aircraft after being requested to leave by an aerodrome security officer.
+- (a) go on board any aircraft without the consent of the pilot in charge or an aerodrome security officer; or - (b) remain on board any aircraft after being requested to leave by an aerodrome security officer.